top of page

 Plaza Mayor

-In the morning, we set out to see Plaza Mayor.
-Our apartment building aptly called 'Plaza Mayor Apartment' was situated right on the famous plaza.
+In the morning, we decided to spend some time at the Plaza Mayor.
+Our apartment building, aptly called 'Plaza Mayor Apartment', was situated right on the famous plaza.

 The statue of Philip III at Plaza Mayor